ansible/ansible/docs/docsite/rst/reference_appendices/glossary.rst

         configuration from a "one system at a time" perspective.

     Namespace
-        The first part of a Fully Qualified Collection Name, the namespace usually reflects a functional content category.
+        The first part of a fully qualified collection name, the namespace usually reflects a functional content category.
 Example: in ``cisco.ios.ios_config``, ``cisco`` is the namespace.
-Namespaces are reserved and distributed by Red Hat at Red Hat’s discretion.
+Namespaces are reserved and distributed by Red Hat at Red Hat's discretion.
 Many, but not all, namespaces will correspond with vendor names.

     Notify
         The act of a :term:`task <tasks>` registering a change event and